- Type of MS Medications

 Medications prescribed for multiple sclerosis are of two primary types:

-Disease-modifying drugs which include:
+Disease-modifying drugs include:

 - Sphingosine 1-phosphate (S1P) receptor modulators

-Symptom management drugs which include:
+Symptom management drugs include:

 - Dopamine agonists

 Disease-modifying drugs modulate or suppress the immune system in different ways to slow down disease progression and limit disabilities.

 Immunomodulators work by blocking the activity of specific cytokines which promote autoimmune reactions and inflammation in MS. Immunomodulators are used for treating relapsing forms of multiple sclerosis (RRMS and active SPMS), reducing the frequency of relapses and slowing down the accumulation of disabilities.

 Immunomodulators prescribed for MS may be biological preparations or synthetic formulations.
 Each drug works in a unique way to regulate immune activity.
 All biological medications are administered as injections or infusions, while synthetic drugs may be injections or oral formulations.

 The following are the immunomodulatory drugs approved by FDA for multiple sclerosis: